 This happened for the first time in 1848.
-The liberal bourgeois of the parliamentary opposition held banquets for securing a reform of the franchise, which was to ensure supremacy for their party.
-Forced more and more, in their struggle with the government, to appeal to the people, they had gradually to yield precedence to the radical and republican strata of the bourgeoisie and petty bourgeoisie.
-But behind these stood the revolutionary workers, and since 1830 these had acquired far more political independence than the bourgeois, and even the republicans, suspected.
-At the moment of the crisis between the government and the opposition, the workers began street-fighting; Louis Philippe vanished, and with him the franchise reform; and in its place arose the republic, and indeed one which the victorious workers themselves designated as a "social" republic.
+The liberal bourgeoisie of the Parliamentary opposition held banquets in support of the reform of the franchise, which was designed to secure supremacy for their Party.
+Forced more and more, in their struggle with the government, to appeal to the people, they had to allow the radical and republican sections of the bourgeoisie and petty bourgeoisie gradually to take the lead.
+But behind these stood the revolutionary workers, and since 1830 these had acquired far more political independence than the bourgeoisie, and even the republicans imagined.
+At the moment of the crisis between the Government and the opposition, the workers opened battle on thestreets; Louis Philippe vanished, and with him the franchise reforms; and in their place arose the Republic, hailed by the victorous workers themselves as a "social" Republic.
 No one, however, was clear as to what this social republic was to imply; not even the workers themselves.
-But they now had arms and were a power in the state.
-Therefore, as soon as the bourgeois republicans in control felt something like firm ground under their feet, their first aim was to disarm the workers.
-This took place by driving them into the insurrection of June 1848 by direct breach of faith, by open defiance and the attempt to banish the unemployed to a distant province.
-The government had taken care to have an overwhelming superiority of force.

-After five days' heroic struggle, the workers were defeated.
-And then followed a blood-bath among the defenceless prisoners, the like of which has not been seen since the days of the civil wars which ushered in the downfall of the Roman republic.
-It was the first time that the bourgeoisie showed to what insane cruelties of revenge it will be goaded the moment the proletariat dares to take its stand against the bourgeoisie as a separate class, with its own interests and demands.
-And yet 1848 was only child's play compared with the frenzy of the bourgeoisie in 1871.
+But they now had arms in their hands, and were a power in the State.
+Therefore, as soon as the bourgeos republicans in control felt the ground under their feet a littlefirmer, their first aim was to disarm the workers.
+This was carriedinto effect by driving them into the revolt of June 1848: by direct breach of faith, by open defiance and the attempt to banish the unemployed to a distant province.
+And then followed a blood-bath of defenceless prisoners the like of which has not been seen since the days of the civil wars which led to the overthrow of the Roman Republic.
+It was the first time that the bourgeoisie showed to what insane cruelties of revenge they will resort, the moment that the proletariat ventures to take its stand against them as a class apart, with its own interests and demands.

+And yet 1848 was only child's play compared with their frenzy in 1871.

 Punishment followed hard at heel.
 If the proletariat was not yet able to rule France, the bourgeoisie could no longer do so.
-At least not at that period, when the greater part of it was still monarchically inclined, and it was divided into three dynastic parties and a fourth, republican party.
-Its internal dissensions allowed the adventurer Louis Bonaparte to take possession of all the commanding points -army, police, administrative machinery-and, on December 2, 1851, to explode the last stronghold of the bourgeoisie, the National Assembly.
-The Second Empire began the exploitation of France by a gang of political and financial adventurers, but at the same time also an industrial development such as had never been possible under the narrow-minded and timorous system of Louis Philippe, with the exclusive domination of only a small section of the big bourgeoisie.
-Louis Bonaparte took the political power from the capitalists under the pretext of protecting them, the bourgeois, from the workers, and on the other hand the workers from them; but in return his rule encouraged speculation and industrial activity-in a word, the upsurgence and enrichment of the whole bourgeoisie to an extent hitherto unknown.
-To an even greater extent, it is true, corruption and mass thievery developed, clustering around the imperial court, and drawing their heavy percentages from this enrichment.
+At least not at that period, when it had not yet a majority in avour of the monarchy, and was divided into three dynastic parties and a fourth republican party.
+Their internal dissensions allowed the adventurer Louis Bonaparte to take possession of all the strategic points-army, police, and the administrative machinery and, on December 2nd, 1851, to torpedo that last stronghold of the bourgeoisie, the National Assembly.
+The Second Empire opened-the exploitation of France by a band of political and financial adventurers, but at the same time also an industrial development such as had never been possible under the narrow-minded and timorous system of Louis Philippe, with it exclusive domination by only a small section of the big bourgedsie.

+Louis Bonaparte took the political power from the capitalists under the pretext of protecting them, the bourgeoise, from the workers, and on the other hand the workers from them; but in compensation for this his rule encouraged speculation and industrial activity-in a word the rise and enrichment of the whole bourgeoisie to an extent which was hitherto unknown.
+To an even greater extent, it is true, corruption and nass robbery developed, clustering round the imperial Court, and drawing their heavy percentages from this enrichment.